drgnfrts/ura-llm-search/data/DC-cleaned-md/Residential/Flats-Condominiums/Balconies-PES-PRT.md

   - For balconies where the screen is not installed within the balcony of the show unit itself, the notice shall refer to the mock-up balcony screen installed in the other show unit or sales gallery.
   - State that the purchasers shall have the option to have the balcony screen pre-installed in the units and make clear if the purchasers have to bear separate costs for its installation.

-Under rule 10(4) of Housing Developer Rules, developers shall explicitly state in the unit floor plan in Form 3 that “_Balconies shall not to be enclosed except with a balcony screen which has been approved and complies with the Competent Authority’s guidelines_”.
+Under rule 10(4) of Housing Developer Rules, developers shall explicitly state in the unit floor plan in Form 3 that "Balconies shall not to be enclosed except with a balcony screen which has been approved and complies with the Competent Authority's guidelines".

 Developers shall provide purchasers the option to have the approved screening pre-installed at their balconies.
 This option shall be offered via a side letter at the point of issuance of the Option to Purchase.
 This is not applicable for developers who choose to pre-install approved screens for all balconies in the development.